 Also, is the lettuce crispy, green, and fresh?
 Did they make any special components like the cheese, a house-made pickle, or sauce?
 Every detail counts when it comes to one of America’s most beloved foods.

 If you go to any of these spots, please do me a favor and tell them I sent you.
 You’ll probably get a knowing wink in return – as you’ve become a Spokane burger insider.
+Pro tip: Grab a pile of napkins – these pictures are INTENSE.

-*Hogwash Whiskey Den – $16 – A Guild Award winner that we keep going back for.
+A ridiculously rich burger that we keep going back for.
 These guys are consistently on our best burger list for a number of reasons.
 One – they have a fried cheddar burger on their secret menu that will blow your ever-loving mind.
 Ask about it.
 The gooey house-made American cheese is fried to perfection so that when you cut it and pull it apart, it creates this oozy awe-inspiring melted effect that will even make the most dedicated vegan drool.
 The smash burger is also a great go-to any day of the week.

 The buns are made from scratch in a giant mixer by the highly trained culinary team.
 Bonus points for a wickedly cool vibe in the basement of the super trendy Washington Cracker Building.
+They are also home to some of the most exceptional cocktails in town (tipping my hat to Simon and Erin).

-*Durkin’s – A Guild award winner, and for good reason.
+A multiple award winner, and for good reason.
 The beef is fresh as can be, and it’s always juicy AF.
 With a pretty pair of 4 oz ground chuck patties, house-made American cheese and a funky delish dill mayo and some of my favorite pickles in town, this one is worth adding an egg or bacon to.
 Plus, they’re open until 1am so you can get the burger you crave well into the wee hours.

 Random thought – I haven’t tried adding their handcrafted fried bologna to it, but it may be worth asking about.
 This place was named after one of the most entertaining characters in Spokane history, too, so while you wait for your burger, give him a Google search.
 You won’t regret reading about his antics, and learning that this spot is in the namesake bar’s same location.